 The best way to protect and take care of our loved ones and the most vulnerable is by doing the same: much, much caution, more patience, hygiene and at the slightest sign, get tested for COVID immediately.

-Without a doubt, the commercialization of rapid antigens tests is very good news to help stop this second wave and, unfortunately, a third or successive ones that are coming.
+Without a doubt, the commercialization of rapid antigens tests is very good news to help stop all successive waves that are coming.
 As we have done with the rest of the tests, at Life Length laboratories we respond to 10 of the most common doubts that arise among our clients in reference to rapid antigen tests.

 1. Are antigens tests really reliable?

 Without reaching the reliability of the best test to detect COVID so far with 99.9% reliability, the PCR test, our tests that detect the presence of antigens offer more than acceptable results.
 With 92.9% sensitivity and 99.6% specificity, our tests are almost as reliable as PCR, if performed within the first few days of the onset of symptoms.

 2. What is the difference between a rapid antigens test and a rapid antibody test?

 The antigens test is capable of detecting the presence of the virus, the antibody tests are not.
 The rapid antibody test and the ELISA test do not detect the virus but the immune reaction generated by our body against it, that is, they detect the antibodies produced against the virus by the person’s immune system.
 They are indirect proof that the disease is active or has been passed.